 - Don’t move any evidence; take photos of each vehicle where they are, of the surrounding area, and your injuries.

 - Write down the other driver’s license and registration information, their insurance company’s contact information, and contact information for any eyewitnesses.

 - Seek medication attention as soon as possible if you are not treated at the scene.
 Any delay in treatment can be used against you in the future if you pursue a lawsuit.

 - Speak to an experienced car accident attorney who can help you determine if you have a case against the at-fault driver.

 When to Contact a White Plains Car Accident Attorney

 If your White Plains car accident does not involve serious injuries, you can call your insurance company to file a first-party claim.
 However, if the crash seriously injured you or took the life of a loved one, use an attorney to help you collect fair compensation.
 A car accident lawyer can determine the defendant, file confusing claims paperwork and negotiate with insurance companies on your behalf.

 Call Our White Plains Car Accident Lawyers

 Do not underestimate the importance of hiring an experienced lawyer after a serious car accident in White Plains, New York.
 Call Fiedler Deutsch, LLP at (914) 993-0393 or contact us online to request a free consultation at our local law office.
-We are here for you.
+Our Westchester County personal injury lawyers are here for you.